njokinjuguna95/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints all the groups the current user is part of creates an empty file called hello adds execute permission to the owner of the file hello
+prints all the groups the current user is part of creates an empty file called hello adds execute permission to the owner of the file hello adds execute permission to the owner and the group owner, and read permission to other users, to the file hello